 Marriage Name Change Tips

 After getting married, finding out the correct name change procedure can be a challenging and daunting task.
-First you will have to decide whether you want to change your name, 85 per cent of brides actually do decide to change their name after marriage.
-This decision making process probably confronts you with many more questions then you could imagine.
-In Canada, changing your name after marriage, in most instances, is not a legal name change.
-You will simply assume your husband’s name.
-Which steps to follow and legal options you have are described below.
+First you have to decide if you're changing names.
+It's still most common for one party to the marriage to take their spouse's surname.
+In Canada changing your name after marriage is not a legal name change.
+You can simply assume your spouse's surname by showing your marriage certificate.

-As a bride you have several legal options after marriage.
-You can remain known by your old name, thus keep your maiden name.
-You can change to your husband’s name, create a hyphenated name after marriage, or use both your maiden and your husband’s surname.
-These options do not require a legal name change, it simply means that you assume your husband’s name, and thus requires no registration of name.
-A less common but more modern option is to create a new surname from the combination of both your and your husband’s name; in this instance you will require a legal name change.
+Either spouse to the wedding has the same name change options.
+You can remain known by your current name, assume your spouse's surname or create a hyphenated name after marriage, or use both your and your spouse's surnames.
+(Unless you live in BC - you can't have a hyphenated name unless you apply for a legal name change.)
+These options do not require a legal name change, it simply means that you assume your spouse's name- your name never legally changes.
+A less common but more modern option is to create a new surname from the combination of both of your suranmes, however you will need to file a legal name change.

-So, to be clear, if you assume your husband’s name or a double barreled name you do not require a legal name change.
-As a consequence, you can always easily revert back to your maiden name.
+If you take your spouse's surname after marriage your name never legally changes.
+Therefore you can always easily revert back to your former name.
 However, changing your name does include some paperwork.
-As a start, you will have to obtain one or more official copies of your marriage certificate from the Vital Statistics Office (in BC, this costs $27).
-The statement of marriage from the person who performed the ceremony does not qualify as a marriage certificate.
-Before you order your marriage certificate work out how many originals, photocopies and certified copies you need.
-It is easier to request for your originals and certified copies all at the same time.
+To start with, you will have to obtain one or more official copies of your marriage certificate from Vital Statistics (in ON this costs $15).
+The statement of marriage from the person who performed the ceremony is not accepted as proof of your new name.
+Before ordering your marriage certificate work out how many originals, photocopies and certified copies you need.

 Once you have received your marriage certificate start off with changing your name on your passport and driver’s license.
-Then, work out which other companies to contact.
-Different companies and organizations have different name changing procedures.
+Then work out which other companies to contact.
+Organizations have a range of name change processes.
 Some companies are very strict.
 When you doubt on what to send, it is better to provide more identification of certified copies so your name change is less likely to be rejected.

 If you want to make the process a lot easier, you can use a name change kit like the one from Easy Name Change and save yourself hours of time.
-They will provide a personalized checklist with the companies to contact, and provide you with personalized name change letters for over 600 organizations in Canada.
+They provide a personalized checklist with the companies to contact along with step by step instructions.
+You'll also receive personalized and ready to send name change forms, letters and emails from over 700 Canadian organizations.
 For the very few companies that may not be included in the list, you’ll be provided with a letter template to sign and send to other companies.